jeremyButtler/who2023-TB-catalog-as-tsv/README.md

   or NA if not present
 - Column eleven has the number of the last codon in the gene or NA if not present
+- Column twelve
-- Column twelve has the reference amino acid sequence or 0 if it is not present (I am not using NA, because both N and A are amino acid codes).
+  - has the reference amino acid sequence or
+  - 0 if it is not present
+    - I am not using NA, because both N and A are amino acid codes
-- Column thirteen has the AMR amino acid sequence or 0 0 if it is not present
+- Column thirteen has the AMR amino acid sequence or 0
+  - has the AMR amino acid sequence or
+  - 0 if it is not present
+    - I am not using NA, because both N and A are amino acid codes
 - Column fourteen has the starting position of the reference gene.
 - Column fifteen has the ending position of the reference gene.
+- Column sixteen
-- Column sixteen has a 1 if the AMR is an high resistance AMR, else 0
+  - 1 if the AMR is an high resistance
+  - 0 if not an high resistant AMR
+- Column seventeen
-- Column seventeen has a 1 if the AMR is an low resistance AMR, else 0
+  - 1 if the AMR is an low resistance
+  - 0 if the AMR is not low resistance (high/mid)
+- Column eighteen
-- Column eighteen has a 1 if multiple AMR's in the same gene can result in high resistance, else it is a 0
+  - 1 if multiple low resitistance AMR's in the same gene can result in high resistance
+  - 0 if not AMR effect is not additive
+- Column nineteen
-- Column nineteen is NA, or has a name of a gene that is is needed to be function to have the mutation confer antibiotic resistance
+  - has a name of a gene that is is needed to be function to have the mutation confer antibiotic resistance
+  - NA if there is no needed gene
 - The next columns (until the endAntibiotics column) are specific antibiotics that a AMR confers resistance to.
   - 0 is no known resistance